ioloapp/iolo/DFINITY_DEV_GRANT.md

 ### Milestone 2.
 End to end encryption including Mocking of On-Chain encryption (aka. threshold key derivation)

-For this milestone we will implement the full end-to-enc encryption of the smart vaults using the IC's on-chain encryption features.
+For this milestone we will implement the full end-to-end encryption of the smart vaults using the IC's on-chain encryption features.
 As the feature is currently being built by the DFINITY team (Aisling and Greg) we will mock it, i.e. we will mock the enablement of canisters to deterministically derive strong cryptographic key which can then be used for encryption.
 We want those keys to be delivered straight to the user front-end.

 We will work together with Aisling and Greg closely and we will reuse the system API proposed in the early design specs.